 Instructions are relayed by simple graphics of stick figures, and the objects you use to solve the game's genius conundrums – buttons, switches, cubes – are all boldly designed and instantly recognisable.
 This visual language becomes intrinsic to the gameplay in a supremely clever marriage of mechanics and design.
 It's a smart game.

 Highlighting the sinister nature of the facility, occasionally the gleaming white walls break away, revealing eerie, unseen areas that are gloomy and rusting, and scrawled with creepy graffiti from previous test subjects.
 In the second game, set hundreds of years in the future, the place becomes overgrown with thick jungle foliage.

-Kim Swift, level designer, Portal: "Originally the environments were complex, but that was the wrong idea for Portal.
+Kim Swift, level designer on Portal, says: "Originally the environments were complex, but that was the wrong idea for Portal.
 Because we're introducing a new concept, it was best to keep it bare bones.
 In one section, all you were supposed to do was put a box on a button and open a door.
 One player literally spent 30 minutes trying to push a shelf onto the button, meanwhile, the box was sitting right there.
 That's how the clinical environment design came to be."

 Rapture is an underwater city hidden in the depths of the Atlantic Ocean.
 It was built in the '50s as a haven for the world's intellectual elite, but after the discovery of a gene-altering sea slug, things went mental, and the place became infested with crazed 'splicers' and fell into disrepair – which is when you stumble upon it at the beginning of the game.